In This Article

 Stop seeking treatment for oral care problems in emergency rooms, and contact a dentist for emergency dental care instead.

 People often visit hospital emergency rooms with regular dental problems and oral issues.
 Patients without dental insurance and other financial barriers generally seek treatment for oral care problems in emergency rooms.
 According to the American Dental Association (ADA), people between the ages of 19 and 49 are most likely to visit hospital emergency rooms for dental problems and the closest emergency dentist in Houston.
 In recent years, there has been a significant reduction in dental benefits and Medicaid dental benefits, which is why people are flocking to hospital emergency rooms instead of dental clinics with professional dentists.
 However, this isn’t the wise course of action for people with dental emergencies.
-You should stop seeking treatment for oral care problems in emergency rooms, and contact a dentist for emergency dental care instead.
+You should stop seeking treatment for oral care problems in emergency rooms and contact a dentist near me for emergency dental care instead.

 - Cost: According to estimates, hospital emergency rooms charge 10x as much as professional dental clinics for typical emergency dental care, even for simple procedures like a tooth extraction.